 - Applicants submit a complete application packet.
 Upon a favorable review, applicants will advance to Tier II in the admissions process.

 - Applicants will be invited to prepare and deliver a brief presentation on a literacy-related topic for members of the Doctoral Admissions Committee.
-Upon a favorable recommendation from the committee, applicants will advance to Tier V in the admission process..
+Upon favorable recommendation from the committee, applicants will advance to Tier IV in the admission process.

 NOTICE OF DECISION

-Decisions regarding admission are determined by the Doctoral Admissions Committee in consultation with the program directors and the university Graduate Council.
+Decisions regarding admission are determined by the Doctoral Admissions Committee in consultation with the program directors.
+A candidate's performance in all four Tiers of admissions will be considered in the committees final decision.
 Applicants will receive notification of their status once a complete application packet has been received.
-Questions regarding application status may be directed to the administrative assistant for Graduate Programs in Education by calling (847) 628-1105.
+Questions regarding application status may be directed to the administrative assistant for Graduate Programs in Literacy Education by calling 87-628-1105.
 Note: Application packets that are not complete will not be reviewed.